centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-images.md

     category: docs
 ---

 <p>Adding images to your products sounds like an easy scenario.
 In fact. you might be surprised to see this in a documentation user guide.
 But there are a lot of questions you will need to answer before you can even begin to understand how you might want your website to handle images.
-For example, do you want each "size" of tshirt to have multiple photos?
+For example, do you want each "size" of t-shirt to have multiple photos?
 What about each size and each gender?
 What about just changing the photos on gender, regardless of size?
 Or perhaps you want a single gallery for all the variations per page.
-We don't answer everyone of the possibilities below, but perhaps you can learn how we're doing this and come up with your own ways to treat images on products.</p>
+We don't answer every one of the possibilities below, but perhaps you can learn how we're doing this and come up with your own ways to treat images on products.</p>
 <h3>Per Variation (Demo Store Setup)</h3>
-<p>The Kickstart 2 Demo Store chooses a relatively complicated setup to show you how that complexitity works through the entire site: Each variation has it's own set of images.
+<p>The Kickstart 2 Demo Store chooses a relatively complicated setup to show you how that complexity works through the entire site: Each variation has its own set of images.
 Below are the two steps you'll need to take to add an image using the Kickstart 2 Demo Store</p>

 ![Product Images - Add a Product](../../images/CK-Product-Images-01.png)